 The symptoms of type 2 diabetes are the same as for type 1, but often come on a lot more slowly, making them harder to spot.
 It’s also worth noting that 6 out of 10 people diagnosed with type 2 diabetes didn’t have any symptoms at all.

 Unlike type 1 diabetes, type 2 diabetes can sometimes be managed through healthier eating, being more active or losing weight.
 But eventually most people will need medication to bring the blood sugar down to the right levels.
 Sometimes this can be in the form of tablets rather than injections.

 There are lots of long term implications of not having diabetes recognised, treated, or managed correctly, including eye problems, foot problems, nerve damage, heart attack and strokes, gum disease and kidney disease.

-All diabetics can suffer from hypos, when their blood sugars are too low, and hypers, when their blood sugars are too high.
+In the more immediate term, all diabetics can suffer from hypos, when their blood sugars are too low, and hypers, when their blood sugars are too high.

 One other thing that can also happen is something called diabetic ketoacidosis or DKA, which occurs when your body doesn’t have enough insulin.
 It’s often how people first find out they’re diabetic.

 For people with type 2 diabetics, there is also a danger of Hyperosmolar Hyperglycaemic State (HHS), which is when someone gets very dehydrated and has very high blood sugar levels.